Contents

 If the output Q is a logic 0, you can apply a positive signal on the Clock pin and Data In pin.
 This action changes the stored data or state to one.

-The clock input charges the transistor base and forward biases the base to collector junction.
-Therefore, when the Data In positive signal comes in, it causes small current flows from bottom to collector and into the latch.
+The clock input charges the transistor base and forward biases the base to the collector junction.
+Therefore, when the Data In positive signal comes in, it causes a small current to flow from the bottom to the collector and into the latch.

 The current ends up triggering the latch, causing it to change its state to 1 at Q. To apply a logic 0, ground the Data In pin, and it will shift Q back to 0 and store this bit.